End of US highway 120

 |1934-1967||Lock Haven, PA||Ridgway, PA|

 The port cities on opposite corners of Pennsylvania (Erie and Philadelphia) weren't served for long by historic US 120 - in fact, according to some maps, not at all.
 (In Philadelphia, US 120 came in on Germantown Avenue, ending at the Bethlehem Pike, which carried US 309.
 You can view photos from that intersection on this page, or photos from the original west end of US 120 in Erie on this page.)
-There is some evidence that US routes in Pennsylvania were not actually posted immediately in 1927, and already by then the east end of US 120 had been truncated to its junction with US 422 in Reading.
-The photo below is looking south on Centre Avenue, and it shows modern signage approaching the junction with 5th Street:
+There is some evidence that US routes in Pennsylvania were not actually posted immediately in 1927, and already by then the east end of US 120 had been truncated to its junction with US 422 in Reading (you can view photos from there on this page).

 Soon after that, much of the remainder of the route was swallowed up by extensions of other US routes... so, for the vast majority of its existence, US 120 ran only between Ridgway and Lock Haven.
 Below is a photo of its historic endpoint in Ridgway: